|Salary:||Grade 7/8, £38,474 - £43,155 /£47,047 - £54,421 per annum|

 This post is full time and has funding for up to 2 years in the first instance, with the possibility of extension.

-The School of Geographical & Earth Sciences is looking to recruit a Research Associate/Fellow to make a leading contribution to the growing research in Geospatial Data Science within the College of Science and Engineering, this Research Associate/Fellow will work with Professor Ana Basiri and the growing team to investigate geospatial statistics.
+The School of Geographical & Earth Sciences is looking to recruit a Research Associate/Fellow to make a leading contribution to the growing research in Geospatial Data Science within the College of Science and Engineering, this research associate/fellow will work with Professor Ana Basiri and the growing team to investigate (indoor and outdoor) mapping, occupancy monitoring by studying the interaction between the environment and the signals of opportunity (SoO) - such as Wi-Fi, Ultra WideBand (UWB), 5G, and 6G.
 You will be working with our growing team, who work on flexible time and location basis, and attending our regular in-person meetings in London or Glasgow (whichever is more appropriate for you) to make the team collaboration better.

-The successful candidate will make (a leading) contribution to the formulation and delivery of world-leading research, will be supported to develop their own career and team through delivering high impact outputs, submission of research proposals to develop their team and research, supervision of PhD and MSc students, presenting and organising conferences, seminars and workshops in the relevant areas as opportunities allow.
+The successful candidate will be required to make (a leading) contribution to the formulation and submission of research publications and research proposals, supervision of PhD and MSc students, projects and presenting and organising conferences, seminars and workshops in the relevant areas as opportunities allow.